 The attacker continuously hacks and infiltrates the network to access its target’s network to damages and outages that harm the company.
 Over 40% of cyber-attacks recorded in 2020 came from extended supply chains.

-The main idea behind this kind of attack is that the attacker suspects the company’s key suppliers are likely more vulnerable to attacks the target itself.
+The main idea behind this kind of attack is that the attacker suspects the company’s key suppliers are likely more vulnerable to attacks on the target itself.
 This makes the suppliers a weak link to the company’s overall network.

 Supply chain attacks are more commonplace than attacks targeted at companies and originate through hacking attempts or the use of malware.